Inferring Dynamic Physical Properties from Video Foundation Models: Inferring Physical Properties

-\textbf{Frame Index Provided.} For both \emph{relative} and \emph{absolute} settings, we input the text of the index of each frame along with the frames.
+For both \emph{relative} and \emph{absolute} settings, we input the text of the index of each frame along with the frames.
 In this way the MLLMs may have a better understanding about the temporal relations between the input video frames.

-\textbf{Oracle Estimation Teaching.} For both \emph{relative} and \emph{absolute} settings, we provide the key cue to concentrate on from the \datasetname~Datasets section description to teach the MLLM how to estimate the properties step by step.
+Appendix Figure~\ref{fig:mllm_example_abs_3} and Figure~\ref{fig:mllm_example_rel_3} provide an example of \textit{frame index provided} for the absolute formulation and the relative formulation, respectively.